This guide is filled with nearly two dozen virtual activities for large groups!

 In this activity, your employees will participate in fun, interactive street art-themed activities.
 The session is guided by two live, knowledgeable, engaging guides, who will help your team learn about the history and culture of street art.
 For instance, participate in an artistic team challenge, and get a live-stream look at one of America’s most fascinating street art locations.

 Ready to book your live, interactive Unexpected Virtual Tours Street Art team building experience?
-Learn more and book your spot by clicking here!
+Learn more and book your spot today!

 12. Test Your Musical Knowledge with “Guess That Song”